ataichi/ataichi.github.io/loadimpact.md

 #### Testing with Load Impact
 1. Go to Bluemix.
 (While logged in) Click `Dashboard` and click `USE SERVICES OR APIS`.
-2. In the search bar, type `BlazeMeter`.
+2. In the search bar, type `Load`.
 Choose `Load Impact` under DevOps, supply a service name and click `Create`.
 3.